The 'liquid gold' hidden in the forests of Spain

 “Resin is the oil of the world today and in the future.
 The idea is that all uses of oil are replaced by resin,” he said.

 “Plastics are already manufactured from resin.
 (It is used) in the cosmetic and pharmaceutical industry, in addition to its applications in construction or in the manufacture of varnishes and glues.
-The forest is a major supplier of renewable resources and energy that allows them to be replaced the petroleum derivatives.
-The resin has the main role, “he guaranteed.
+The forest is a major supplier of renewable resources and energy that allows it to replace derivatives The resin plays the main role, “he assured.

 rural return